- Get in a great paddle on a beautiful river without a big time commitment

 Pacific Palisades to Allenton Access – 7.9 Miles

 A spectacular 7.9-mile float on a beautiful Ozark river where you get to be fully submersed in nature, with almost no signs of civilization yet, an easy drive, merely a few minutes south of Six Flags.
 Beautiful scenery, great rock formations, lots of nice Class I rapids, nice gravel/sand beaches, clean water, and a perfect length.
-We paddled this section in 2 hours and 45 minutes at a fairly leisurely pace with a couple short breaks.
+We paddle this section in about 2 hours and 45 minutes at a fairly leisurely pace with a couple short breaks.

 Despite being so close to St. Louis, the area was really pristine.
 No trash.
 Very little road noise.
 Very few signs of civilization at all for most of the route.
 In the beginning we did hear gun-fire from a nearby gun range but that quickly faded as we got downstream.
 About halfway in, there’s a bunch of historic dumped cars, apparently put there to stabilize the banks of the river there.
 I found that more intriguing than disturbing.
 But mostly, it is undisturbed natural beauty.